catmus-guidelines/catmus-guidelines.github.io/data/guidelines/en/abreviations.md

-## Pas de développement des abréviations
+## No development of abbreviations